sigmike/fonz_fun_plug/README.txt

 Getting started

+  This is the "arm" version, for DNS-325 (and other EABI-based devices).
-  For DNS-323 and CH3SNAS (and other OABI-based devices), use the files from the oabi/ directory.
-For DNS-325 (and other EABI-based devices), use the files from the arm/ directory.
+  For DNS-323 and CH3SNAS (and other OABI-based devices), use the "oabi" version.

   Copy fun_plug and fun_plug.tgz to Volume 1 and reboot.
 If successful, the fun_plug.tgz file is unpacked (ffp directory) and